Home >> Cruise Fiascos >> Norwegian Cruise Line denied boarding to my pregnant wife! Can we get a refund?

 Planning to cruise for the first time with Norwegian Cruise Line

-As last summer came to a close, family members of the Nicholsens were discussing their planned winter cruise scheduled for February.
+As last summer came to a close, family members of the Nicholsons were discussing their planned winter cruise scheduled for February.
 Allen convinced Lindsey that they should go too.
 She had never taken a cruise before but thought it might be fun to try it.

 The fact that Norwegian Cruise Line’s Getaway would set sail from New York City, just a short Uber ride from their home, made the decision even easier.
 After all, air travel in February can definitely be problematic in terms of weather delays and cancellations.
 But if the cruise ship came to them, that possibility would be eliminated.